How to Grow and Dry Indian Corn

 Indian corn is ripe and ready for harvest when the outer husks turn brown.
 Removing the ears from the stalks is easy.
 Simply grasp the stalk with one hand and the ear with your other hand, then rip the ear off with a downward motion.

-Peel the husk all the way back from the ear, exposing the all of the kernels.
+To dry your corn, peel the husk all the way back from the ear, exposing the all of the kernels.
 Tie a string around the base of the husk and hang your corn in a dry, dark place.
 Make sure your corn is not exposed to the sun while it is drying.
 Sunlight will fade the brilliant colors.

 Test the kernels every few days by pushing against them with your fingernail.
 When they are completely hard and you are unable to press into them with your nail, your corn is dry and ready for use as decoration or in a craft.
 To preserve your corn, brush a coat of varnish on it.